 Don’t Forget:- Fix Failed to obtain IP Address Error

 Re-installing the app will put the correct root files and folders.
-These might be free from issues that may help you get rid of the Netflix error code UI-800-3.
+Sometimes you should give a try VPN for Netflix, that may help you get rid of the Netflix error code UI-800-3.

 Frequently Asked Questions